 As advocates for peace and justice, we believe we are called to “Do Justice, Love Mercy, Walk Humbly with God.”
-(Micah 6:8) Built on a tradition of prayer, worship, and community engagement, St. Luke’s is commitment to social action and empowering others.
+(Micah 6:8) Built on a tradition of prayer, worship, and community engagement, St. Luke’s is committed to social action and empowering others.

 Ours is a faith that leads to action.
 One of our highest priorities is to create an environment which encourages study, inquiry, and discussion.
-As we grow in our understanding of the scriptures, the connection between faith and action is strengthened, encouraging us to speak for those we are not able to speak for themselves.
+As we grow in our understanding of the scriptures, the connection between faith and action is strengthened, encouraging us to speak for those who are not able to speak for themselves.

 Caring for one another, we provide spiritual support through our prayer chain, card ministry, and weekly prayers and intercessions.
 We also show our care by visiting those who cannot be with us on Sundays. sharing communion and conversation, visiting shut-ins in their homes, nursing homes, or hospital rooms.